coveooss/eslint-config-coveo/.github/CONTRIBUTING.md

 ## Contributing bug fixes

 eslint-config-coveo is currently accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved ("Milestone == Community") by the B&W team.
+A bug must have an issue tracking it in the issue tracker that has been approved ("Milestone == Community") by the Coveo team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features